fortianwei/project-euler/README.md

 # project-euler
-My practise,to solve problems in https://projecteuler.net
+My practises,to solve problems in https://projecteuler.net